onix-gr/onix-php/README.md

 ### Authentication

-The first step is to authenticate to Onix API by providing your unique API Key and the agency's API Username and API Password while creating a new Kraken instance:
+The first step is to authenticate to Onix API by providing your unique API Key and the agency's API Username and API Password while creating a new Onix instance:

 ````php
 <?php